Tabletop Sand Robot

 Look at that!
 A virtual IP address for the ESP32!

-I have the ESP32 connected to a WireGuard server running on a AWS EC2 instance, and the robot has an IP on an this internal VPN network.
-This server then proxies that IP through nginx, through a CloudFlare Tunnel, and then it is protected by CloudFlare Zero Trust to prevent unauthorized access.
+I have the ESP32 connected to a WireGuard server running on an AWS EC2 instance, and the robot has an IP on this internal VPN network.
+This server then proxies that IP through Nginx, through a CloudFlare Tunnel, and then it is protected by CloudFlare Zero Trust to prevent unauthorized access.

 Finishing it up